Derek30096/turboratenow/replit.md

 - **Database**: Requires PostgreSQL database URL in production
 - **Performance**: Optimized builds with code splitting and asset optimization
 - **Scalability**: Stateless server design allows for horizontal scaling
+- **Custom Domain**: Ready for deployment with professional domain for enhanced credibility
+- **SSL/HTTPS**: Automatic SSL certificates for secure affiliate redirects

 ### Affiliate Integration & Analytics
 The application now includes comprehensive tracking and is ready for affiliate integration: